FAFSA Submission Summary: What You Need To Know

 • Requesting an update to your financial information if your financial situation has changed significantly

-On the right side of your FAFSA Submission Summary page, you can find additional resources to help you see “the big picture” of your school choice and potential financial aid package.
+On the right side of your FAFSA Submission Summary, you’ll find important information and resources to help you see an overview of your school choice and potential financial aid package.
+What you’ll see on the right side of your FAFSA Submission Summary will depend on your particular situation.

 Want more information about the FAFSA process?
-Check out our video playlist on the next steps after you submit your FAFSA form.
+Check out our article on the steps you should take after submitting the FAFSA form.